 When to Move Baby to Crib and 5 Tips How to Transition

 How to Wean From SNOO to Crib

 Sleep Coaching – The GENTLE Alternative to Cry-It-Out

 Of course, there are so many amazing baby sleep products to buy, so not everyone will be able to splurge this much on just one item!

 There isn’t a perfect alternative to the SNOO.
 It’s innovative and likely took years of research and development.
 We have found one product that looks pretty close and another product that might help.

 The Graco Sense2Snooze Bassinet is meant to be a true SNOO alternative.
 It even has “cry detection technology” to soothe the baby when they start crying.
 It has 3 different motion speeds to fit your baby’s preference.
 In addition, it has 2-speed vibrations for babies who prefer to be jiggled or bounced.
 Lastly, it has 10 different songs or soothing sounds (white noise, music, or nature sounds) for additional soothing.
 You can find the right settings for your baby and it has a memory function so you don’t have to find it over and over again.
-This bassinet is at the fraction of the price at just under $300 and with great reviews!
+This bassinet is at the fraction of the price and has great reviews!
 The main thing this doesn’t have is the built-in swaddle but you can easily swaddle your baby first and then place them in this bassinet.